DIEM-AnyLAB/beyond_sensing/_posts/2022-07-14-first-results-with-children.markdown

 Results show that associations number 1 - 2 and 4 were the most liked.
 The first two were appreciated by all four children, whereas number 4 got its high score thanks to the very high score given to it by a single children, but was not rated high by the other children.

-If you are curious to experience what association 1 and 2 loom and sound like, you can [Click here](/beyond_sensing/p5/ColorPickerArmonico/) [Click here 2](/beyond_sensing/p5/TestMappatura/)
+If you are curious to experience what association 1 and 2 look and sound like, you can [Click here](/beyond_sensing/p5/ColorPickerArmonico/) [Click here 2](/beyond_sensing/p5/TestMappatura/)